MeLJes/starter-kit/README.md

 5. Set `z-index` property **`z()`**

-    Pass `z-index` name from the list above as an argument.
+    Pass `z-index` name from the list below as an argument.

     ```scss
     $z-layers: (